ASU-VDA-Lab/ECO-CHIP/README.md

 ### Architecture configuration

 The input system architecture is specified in [architecture.json](config/example/architecture.json) file.
 The high-level details of each chiplet must be specified as shown below.
 In the example below, there are three chiplets named chiplet1, chiplet2, and chiplet3.
 Each chiplet has its type, which currently includes one of three categories: logic, analog, or sram.
+The corresponding nodes to each of the chiplet need to be mentioned as shown below.
+ECO-CHIP currently supports the following nodes 7nm, 10nm, 14nm, 22nm, and 28nm.
 To select from five distinct pacakging architectures, the parameter 'pkg_type' can be used with "RDL", "EMIB", "passive", "active" and "3D".
 The area of each chiplet is also specified in mm2, as shown below.

 ```
 {
 "chiplet1" : {
           "type" : "logic",
-          "area" : 16.04
+          "area" : 16.04,
+          "node" : 7
         },
 "chiplet2" : {
           "type" : "analog",
-          "area" : 24.47
+          "area" : 24.47,
+          "node" : 10
         },
 "chiplet3" : {
           "type" : "sram",
-          "area" : 10.84
+          "area" : 10.84,
+          "node" : 10
        },
 "pkg_type" : "RDL"
 }